Preparatory Course for ACCA Examination in Singapore

 FTMSGlobal reserves the right to amend published course fees without notice.

 Scholarship will be given to those students who paid the full amount.
 Please contact our FTMS consultants for more information.

-ACCA PREMIER for January 2014 Intake - Special Discounts available!
+ACCA PREMIER EXPRESS for February 2014 Intake - Special Discounts available!

 FTMSGlobal can help you prepare for the next exams.
 Click HERE to know more about our PREMIER Intake.

 Students taking the F1, F2, and F3 modules can opt between paper-based exam or Computer Based Exam (CBE).
 Students taking the rest of the modules (F4 onward) will have to sit for paper-based exams only.

 Examinations and Exemptions